 The Sustainability Program Coordinator develops, implements and monitors a wide range of plans and projects related to campus sustainability.
 The incumbent would assist in leading 9 different Working Groups including, Green Building Design, Clean Energy, Climate Protection, Sustainable Transportation, Sustainable Building Operations, Zero Waste, Procurement, Sustainable Food, and Sustainable Water Use.
 This position will oversee programs that result in institutional change through physical projects and will work with a variety of campus stakeholders to research, pilot, and advance projects that integrate sustainability.
 The incumbent will assist in recruitment, training, and supervision of student staff with a focus on mentorship that fosters a culture of sustainability on campus that embraces diverse, multicultural notions of caring for the environment.
 The Sustainability Program Coordinator reports to the Sustainability Officer.

 University of Rhode Island | Narragansett Bay, Rhode Island

 The University of Rhode Island is seeking a Coastal Resiliency Lecturer.
-The position will include teaching undergraduate and graduate courses on coastal and ocean issues and science, such as Living by the Ocean (OCG108G) and an introductory graduate course related to coastal resiliency in support of the Master of Oceanography program.
+The position will include teaching undergraduate and graduate courses on coastal and ocean issues and science, such as Living by the Ocean and an introductory graduate course related to coastal resiliency in support of the Master of Oceanography program.
 The expected course load is 12 credits per semester with a mixture of 3-credit and 4-credit courses.
 Online teaching may also be included.
+Position open until filled.

 Climate Resilience Specialist